 Our friendly adoption staff will work with you to find the right dog, cat, or critter for your home.
-Get started by checking our online adoption listings (updated every 20 minutes) or stop by one of our five adoption centers in the Twin Cities metro area.
+Get started by checking our online adoption listings (updated every 20 minutes) or stop by one of our four adoption centers in the Twin Cities metro area.

 It's important you spend time getting to know prospective pets.
 If you have questions or wish to visit with an animal, just ask a staff member or volunteer for assistance.